If you’re a job seeker, you probably place a lot of importance on your resume, matching it to positions you see advertised online.

 Skills: check.
 Additional certifications preferred: check check check.

-Add a well-written, convincing cover letter, and your hook, line, and bait are cast.
+Add a well-written, convincing cover letter, and your hook, line, and bait is cast.

 All of these are important in your job search.
-In fact, they can set you apart from applicants who don’t pay as close attention to the details of the job description, or how they write their resume.
+They can set you apart from applicants who don’t pay as close attention to the details of the job description, or how they write their resume.

 But what ultimately matters has less to do with academic credentials and experience and more to do with likeability.

 “Book smarts” don’t always translate into “people smarts.”

 Have you been passed over for a job or promotion by someone less qualified?
 Sometimes, the reasons are beyond our control (budget cuts, restructuring).
 Sometimes, it’s because we aren’t part of the “in-crowd.”
 And sometimes, it’s a matter of chemistry or cultural fit.
 Many times, it boils down to personality trumping talent.

 What can you do about it?
 Sometimes nothing.
 And sometimes, you need to be honest with yourself.

 Contrary to popular belief, being likable isn’t something we’re born with (like charisma), nor is it a medal bestowed upon a lucky few.
 Being likable is something we control.
 It’s a matter of Emotional Intelligence (EQ).